dfense/appchallenge/README.md

 ```
 ~/go/bin/namejoked
 ```
+then can open any browser or api call here: http://localhost:8082

 ## clone and build
 if one is to be working in the repository, or would like the do the following: